 Some causes of infertility are easier to treat than others.
 This leaflet gives some general advice for couples trying to conceive and outlines the reasons why some couples have problems.

 Infertility means difficulty in becoming pregnant (conceiving) despite having regular sex when not using contraception.
 There is no definite cut-off point to say when a couple is infertile.
 Many couples take several months to conceive.
 About 84 couples out of 100 conceive within a year of trying.
 About 92 couples out of 100 conceive within two years.
 Looking at this another way, about 1 in 7 couples do not conceive within a year of trying.
 However, more than half of these couples will conceive over the following year, without any treatment.

-Doctors usually suggest some tests if a couple have not conceived after one year, despite regular sexual intercourse.
-After two years, treatment may be considered.
+Doctors usually suggest some tests if a couple has not conceived after one year, despite regular sexual intercourse.
 Tests or treatment may start earlier if the woman is older, or if there is an obvious reason why a particular couple will not conceive, however long they try.

 It is usually worth seeing a GP if you have not conceived after one year of trying.
 A GP can check for some common causes, talk things over and discuss possible options.
 You may want to see your GP earlier, if the woman in the couple is over the age of 36 or if either partner has a history of fertility problems.

 To conceive, an egg (ovum) from the woman has to combine with a sperm from the man.
 An ovum is released from an ovary when a woman ovulates.
 This usually occurs once a month between 12 and 16 days from the start of her last period if she has a regular monthly cycle of 28-30 days.
 The ovum travels down a Fallopian tube to the middle of the womb (uterus) over 12-24 hours.